 You should not enter the double quotes when you type in the data.
 You can format these texts and make it bold.
 Now your screen will look like this:

-Step 2.
 Enter the details of your loan in cells B1 to B4, loan amount in B1 (say 20,000), loan term in years in B2 (say 1.5), number of payments per year (say 12) in B3 and interest rate in B4 (say 7).
 You can format the cells B1 and B5 to include your preferred currency.
-Right click the cell B1 and select Format Cells.
+Right-click the cell B1 and select Format Cells.

 You will get a window and select Currency from the Category and choose your preferred currency.

 Click OK.
-Similarly format the cell B4 to include percentage.
+Similarly, format cell B4 to include a percentage.
 Instead of Currency, choose Percentage from the Category and click OK.

 You could find that the amount you need to pay per installment is $1,173.7.

-Step 4.
 As your loan period is 1.5 years (18 months), enter 1 to 18 in cells A8 to A25.
-Format the cells B8 through F25 to contain currency by following the steps explained in Step 2.
+Format the cells B8 through F25 to contain currency by following the steps explained earlier.